cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ### Service readiness

-Let's exec into the pod container to see if the service is reachable
+Let's exec into the pod container to see if the service is reachable (note the ID appended to the name of the pod after running `kubectl get pods -n svc-apps-graph-ns` and replace it in the command below)

 ```
-kubectl exec -it svc-apps-graphql-tweet-service-graphql-nodejs-8457684f9f-lnqrd /bin/sh -n svc-apps-graph-ns
+kubectl exec -it svc-apps-graphql-tweet-service-graphql-nodejs-<-INSERT ID HERE-> /bin/sh -n svc-apps-graph-ns
 ```

 and run